The Ultimate LIMS Guide

 - Reduced number of testing errors.

-Before Selecting a LIMSIt is important to make a few preparations before considering and selecting a LIMS for your laboratory.
+It is important to make a few preparations before considering and selecting a LIMS for your laboratory.
 These steps are necessary in helping ensure that you select the right LIMS for your needs and that you are ultimately successful in implementing the LIMS.

 Define your existing workflow.
 This is a crucial step that is often missed.
-A LIMS cannot be expected to properly handle your existing process and workflow if you do not have it accurately defined.
+A LIMS cannot be expected to properly handle your existing workflow if you do not have your workflow accurately defined.
 Use process maps to draw out your entire workflow from start to finish.
 Meet with all relevant people and departments within the workflow to confirm that it is accurate.
 It is important that you define the “real” workflow, and not assume that your existing procedures and documentation reflect reality.
 A well-captured workflow is critical when understanding if a LIMS will suit your needs.

 Brainstorm potential roles for LIMS.
 With your workflow mapped out, you can begin to think about where the LIMS would fit into your process.
 Where are the biggest bottlenecks and pain points?
 Where would it be most effective?
 Where is the most time being wasted?
 This is the time to come up with a “wish-list” of issues you would like LIMS to solve, but keep in mind that the LIMS will not solve them all.